Russell Woollen: Music career

 Although many of his works remain unpublished, his numerous compositions continue to be performed, especially in the mid-Atlantic region.
 Woollen has influenced many other composers and musicians in the region, both through his university teaching and through personal contact.

 Russell Woollen died on March 16, 1994, at the University of Virginia Medical Center while visiting Charlottesville.

+While the career and compositions of Russell Woollen remain under-explored areas of scholarly inquiry, a notable exception to this is the 2011 DMA dissertation of Kevin O’Brien on Woollen’s sacred compositions, which includes a complete catalog of the composer’s works.
+(See external links.)